-We’re doing two breakfast sittings (at 8am & 9am) in the dining room for two rooms (4 people) at a time – this gives you plenty of time for a leisurely breakfast and for us to clean and sanitise the dining area between sittings.
-If those times don’t work for you, we’ll deliver breakfast to your room at a time of your choosing from 7.30-9.30am, all of our open rooms have a dining table.
+We’re doing two breakfast sittings (at 8am & 9am) in the dining room for a maximum of 4 people at a time.
+This gives you plenty of time for a leisurely breakfast and for us to clean and sanitise the dining area between sittings.
+If those times don’t work for you, we’ll deliver breakfast to your room at a time of your choosing from 7.30-9.30am as all of our rooms have a dining table.

 Who can book?

-At the moment, Welsh rules mean that everyone staying in a room needs to be from the same household (people in an Extended Household / Support Bubble arrangement count as a single household).
-If you’re not part of the same household you can book with us, but each household must book a separate room and should travel separately.
+Wherever you are travelling from, Welsh rules mean that everyone staying in a room must be from the same household (people in an Extended Household / Support Bubble arrangement count as a single household).
+If you’re not part of the same household you must book a separate rooms and should travel separately.
 Groups from the same household can book as many rooms as they like.

 What extra safety measures have you got in place?

 We have very thorough cleaning processes to ensure that all surfaces that the virus could live on are cleaned and disinfected regularly.
 There will be hand sanitiser available for you to use in reception and also some available for you to buy (at cost price) and take away with you if you need it.
 The rooms will all have anti-bacterial hand wash in the bathrooms and we encourage you to use it frequently.

 Face masks are a legal requirement in all of the inside public spaces in The Grange, which means everywhere apart from your bedroom.
 This applies unless you have a valid medical reason not to wear a mask, or whilst eating and drinking when it would get messy….

 Our earliest Check-In is 4pm (previously 3pm) and latest Check-Out is at 10am (previously 11am).